Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 You can use the extracted folder structure as-is, no installation is needed!
 Unpack the zip file in a temporary folder using:

-    - on Windows: RIGHT-CLICK the file and select Extract All...
+    - On Windows: RIGHT-CLICK the file and select Extract All...
-    - on Linux (or WSL2 in Windows): use tar -xvf in a terminal
+    - On Linux (or WSL2 in Windows): use tar -xvf in a terminal

 Now copy the _jai_ subfolder in its entirety to its destination (let's call this the _Jai root folder_), as follows:

-    - on Windows: for example on the C-drive to c:\jai
+    - On Windows: for example on the C-drive to c:\jai
-    - on Linux (or WSL2 in Windows): for example to /usr/local/bin/jai or /opt/jai or $HOME/jai
+    - On Linux (or WSL2 in Windows): for example to /usr/local/bin/jai or /opt/jai or $HOME/jai
     (assuming $HOME is /home/your_username)
       Rename jai-linux to jai:  mv jai-linux jai
       You also have to make jai and the link program executable with the following commands